X10 Knee Replacement FAQ

 What is the X10?

 The X10 is a knee rehabilitation machine.
 It gently and quickly helps knee replacement patients regain their knee’s range of motion and strength.
 It can be used prior to surgery as a “pre-hab” tool but is most commonly used in the weeks immediately after surgery in the home.
 Use of the X10 dramatically speeds up recovery from knee replacement by many months with dramatically less pain than with traditional physical therapy.
+Click here to see images of the X10 Knee Machine.

 Is X10 covered by insurance?